 What’s the difference between ISO 9001 and IATF 16949?

 IATF 16949 is the automotive-specific quality management standard, built on top of ISO 9001 with automotive-specific requirements added.
-For non-automotive applications, ISO 9001 is the relevant baseline.
+IATF 16949 certification is typically required to supply to automotive OEMs or Tier 1 suppliers.
+For non-automotive applications, ISO 9001 certification is the relevant baseline.

 Can a manufacturer hold ISO 9001 certification for only part of their facility?

 Yes, certification scope can be limited to specific product lines, processes, or facilities.
-Buyers should verify that the certificate scope covers the specific products being sourced.
+This is common and legitimate.
+Buyers should verify that the certificate scope covers the specific products or processes being sourced, not just that the company holds a certificate somewhere.